M-Hawk/API-Web-Server/README.md

 8. *height_metres*, the height of a particular problem in metres, rounded up if between two integers for safety
 9. *comments*, information on methods, hazards and changes that may have occured to a particular problem
 10. *created*, timestamp of when the problem was created
-11. *modified*, timestamp of when the problem was last modified

 **Areas**